- EGNSS Service

 GNSS is an enabling technology used in many different market segments.
 The European GNSS Agency promotes the development of applications that create demand for EGNOS and Galileo while providing economic and social benefits.
 Now it is time to fully exploit the potential of applications based on EGNSS.
 We are looking for innovative ideas for satellite navigation applications that will also reply to the users’ requirements.
 We will rank the ideas based on the following criteria:

 - Technical / operational feasibility, maturity of the idea

 - Benefits / market potential

 - Business potential demonstrated by business model(s)

 The winning idea will have the opportunity to develop their project at a suitable incubation centre of their choice within the EU28 for six months, with the option of a six-month extension based on evaluation after the first period (a total value of up to EUR 40,000).
 In addition, the winning idea will benefit from extensive promotion through the GSA’s channels and at relevant industry events.

-Besides the “60 Years of EU Special Prize” and other special prizes, you can apply for regional prizes too.
+Besides the overall prize and other special prizes, you can apply for regional prizes too.
 ESNC overall winner is selected from all regional and special prize winners by an international panel of high-ranking experts.
-All of this year’s winners will be announced at a ceremony held during Estonian Space Week in Tallinn, Estonia, in November.
+All of this year’s winners will be announced at a ceremony held during European Space week in Marseille, France, in December.

 2016 Winner for the GSA Special Topic Prize at the European Satellite Navigation Competition (ESNC) Drones2GNSS takes this year’s GSA Special Prize